cezardasilva/vuejs-project-boilerplate/README.md

-# Vue.js Boilerplate
+# Vue.js 2 Project Boilerplate

-> This Boilerplate is made for Vue.js and uses Webpack to generate a Development WebServer and production files.
+> This project template is made for Vue.js and uses Webpack to generate a Development WebServer and production files.
 > Follow these Steps to Development or make Production Build.

 ## Build Setup